numqi/numqi/docs/index.md

 # numqi documentation

+**WARNING**: the package is still under development, the documentation page is for preview only.

 **WARNING**: the documentation is generated with the help of GitHub Copilot, so it may contain some errors.

 `numqi` (pronouce: num(-py)-q-i) is designed as the "basic" quantum computing toolbox.
 With minimum dependency required so that `numqi` can be installed on most of platform. `numqi` provides these modules

 1. quantum circuit simulator, variational algorithm with gradient back-propagation
      * `numqi.sim.Circuit`: construct a circuit
      * `numqi.gate`: various gate, like Puali-XYZ
      * `numqi.sim.state`: function for pure state simulation, already wrapped in `numqi.sim.circuit` module
      * `numqi.sim.dm`: function for density matrix simulation, already wrapped in `numqi.sim.circuit` module
 2. `numqi.random`: generate various random "stuff", like random pure state, untiary gate, quantum channel, density matrix, seprable density matrix, etc.
 3. `numqi.param`: parameterize various "stuff", like parameterized unitary matrices, hermitian matrices, quantum channel etc.
 4. `numqi.gellman`